mcneel/developer.rhino3d.com/content/en/guides/rhinopython/python-3-in-rhino/index.md

 - [Grasshopper Scripting: Python](/guides/scripting/scripting-gh-python)
 - [Grasshopper 2 Scripting: Python](/guides/scripting/scripting-gh2-python)

+## Publishing Scripts as Plugins

+Scripts do not have to stay scripts.
+The Script Editor can gather them into a project and build that project into a Rhino or Grasshopper plugin, so your scripts become Rhino commands and Grasshopper components that others install like any other plugin.

+- [Creating Rhino/Grasshopper Script Plugins](/guides/scripting/projects-create) for making a project, and adding commands and components to it
+- [Publishing Rhino/Grasshopper Script Plugins](/guides/scripting/projects-publish) for building and sharing the plugin

 ## Moving a Script to Python 3

 Most of the work is ordinary Python 2 to Python 3 work: `print` is a function, `/` on two integers no longer truncates, `range` replaces `xrange`, and `str` replaces `basestring`.
 The [Python documentation](https://docs.python.org/3/whatsnew/3.0.html) covers the language changes.